MayorX500/mCore/README.md

 ## Usage

-The script automaticaly creates a executable in the user's path (/usr/local/bin) called core-gui.
+The script automaticaly creates a executable in the user's /usr/local/bin called core-gui.
 ```sh
 core-gui